allenai/contrastive-explanations/README.md

 Then, run Amnesic Probing:

-(WIP - to be added soon.
-Alternatively, refer to [https://github.com/yanaiela/amnesic_probing](the originam amnesic probing repository) which has the necessary code.)
+* WIP - to be added soon.
+Alternatively, refer to [the originam amnesic probing repository](https://github.com/yanaiela/amnesic_probing) which has the necessary code.

 #### Foil ranking for MNLI concepts (Section 5.2)